Jimmy Smith (running back)

-James Kevin Smith (born September 25, 1960) is a former American football running back in the National Football League for the Los Angeles Raiders, the Washington Redskins, and the Minnesota Vikings.
+James Kevin Smith (born September 25, 1960) is an American former professional football player who was a running back in the National Football League (NFL) for the Los Angeles Raiders, Washington Redskins, and Minnesota Vikings.
+He was selected by Washington in the fourth round of the 1984 NFL draft.
 He played high school football in Kankakee, Illinois at Westview High School there before the merging of Westview and Eastridge High.

-Smith played college football at Purdue for three seasons (1979–81) before transferring to Elon College for the remainder of his collegiate career and was drafted in the fourth round of the 1984 NFL Draft.
+Smith played college football for the Purdue Boilermakers for three seasons (1979–81) before transferring to the Elon Phoenix for the remainder of his collegiate career.
 In 1978, Smith was named All-State player of the year in the state of Illinois.
 He briefly played with the Green Bay Packers.

-At Purdue, Smith totaled 1,466 yards and 15 TDs on 360 carries.
+At Purdue, Smith totaled 1,466 yards and 15 touchdowns on 360 carries.
 He was a member of Purdue's 1979 Bluebonnet Bowl and 1980 Liberty Bowl championship teams.